vuestorefront/magento2/docs/getting-started/magento.md

 npx @vue-storefront/cli m2-only
 ```

-CLI uses [`markshust/docker-magento`](https://github.com/markshust/docker-magento) script to install Magento 2 instance locally using Docker.
+Under the hood, the CLI uses [`markshust/docker-magento`](https://github.com/markshust/docker-magento) to install a Magento 2 instance locally using Docker.

 ### Step 1: Enter project name

 When prompted, enter the name of your project.
-It will be used as a directory name for your project.
+This name will be used as a directory name for your project.

 ```bash
 ┌ Welcome to Vue Storefront 2 CLI! 💚